China's Xi urges open world economy at G20 summit

 "We must remain committed to openness and mutual benefit for all so as to increase the size of the global economic 'pie'," it quoted Xi as saying.

-The world economy is still troubled by deep-seated problems and faces many uncertainties and destabilising factors, he added.
+The world economy is still troubled by deep-seated problems and faces many uncertainties and destabilizing factors, he added.

 Beijing has struggled to cope with weak global demand and faces risks from growing U.S. trade protectionism under Trump and his "America First" agenda.

-In January, Xi, as a keynote speaker at the World Economic Forum in Davos, Switzerland, offered a vigorous defence of globalisation and signalled Beijing's desire to play a bigger role on the world stage.
+In January, Xi, as a keynote speaker at the World Economic Forum in Davos, Switzerland, offered a vigorous defense of globalisation and signaled Beijing's desire to play a bigger role on the world stage.

 (Reporting by Ben Blanchard Editing by Jeremy Gaunt)